FEDERAL CHARGES, BOP NEWS: UPDATED WEEKLY. 2026

 Charges include possession with intent to distribute meth under 21 USC § 841 and an 18 U.S.C. § 924(c) offense.
 The § 841 offense carried a minimum sentence of five years, and the § 924(c) gun offense added another five.

-SMARTLY SHE CHOSE TO COOPERATE.
+SMARTLY SHE CHOSE TO COOPERATE: ERIKA DAY.

-18 USC § 3553(e), rewards a cooperator with a motion to depart from a statutorily mandated sentence for substantial assistance.
+- 18 USC § 3553(e), rewards a cooperator with a motion to depart from a statutorily mandated sentence for substantial assistance.
 The U.S. Attorney moved to depart below the statutory minimum for the meth offense but not for the gun offense.
-The district court granted the motion but sentenced Erika below the statutory minimum for both offenses, time served on the § 841 count, and a single day on the Count 2 gun charge.
+The district court granted the motion but sentenced Erika below the statutory minimum for both offenses, with time served on the § 841 count, and a single day on the Count 2 gun charge.

 The Government, arguing that she had to get at least five years on the § 841 count, appealed.